 A Busy Month!

 September holds the record for the most popular birthday month!
 The 9th month of the year holds nine of ten of the most common shared days to be born.
-According to a study that looked at birthdays, the most widespread day to be born is September 9, with an average of over 12,000 births!
-The 19th, 12th, 17th, 10th, 20th, 15th, 16th, and 18th follow suit in status.
-I’d say this sequence proves that parents are really feeling the love and closeness of the holiday season at the end of the year, blessing them with a little one nine months later.
+According to a study that looked at birthdays, the most widespread day to be born is September 9, with an average of over 12,000 births!1 The 19th, 12th, 17th, 10th, 20th, 15th, 16th, and 18th follow suit in status.
+This sequence proves that parents feel the love and closeness of the holiday season at the end of the year, blessing them with a little one nine months later.

 A Rainbow of Representation